 In early June, the EWatch program generates long-range forecasts of lower Fraser River summer temperature and flow conditions using relationships between winter snowpack accumulation, summer air temperatures and river environmental conditions (Patterson and Hague 2007).
 Long-range forecasts can be used to guide pre-season fishery planning given the expected environmental conditions in the river and their potential impact on returning adult salmon.
-Average 31-day temperature and flow conditions for the current year from forecasted summer air temperature anomalies for BC (provided by Environment Canada) and the forecasted contribution of snowmelt to summer flows (provided by the BC River Forecast Centre).
+Average 31-day temperature and flow conditions for the current year from forecasted summer air temperature anomalies for BC (provided by Environment and Climate Change Canada - ECCC) and the forecasted contribution of snowmelt to summer flows (provided by the BC River Forecast Centre).
 Fraser River discharge data are provided by Water Survey of Canada (WSC / ECCC) calculated from water height data collected on a real-time basis from a site in the lower river.
 Fraser River water temperatures are provided by real-time data loggers placed at sites throughout the Fraser Basin operated by EWatch and Water Survey of Canada.
 These forecasts are updated in bi-weekly online reports from July to September to provide information to fisheries managers on the status of freshwater migration conditions for incoming sockeye salmon runs.

 Long-range forecasts of lower river temperature and flow issued June 1, 2022 predicts above average flows and average to above average temperatures for the lower Fraser River at Hope during the summer of 2022.
 In addition, long-range forecasts for Fraser River above Texas Creek (in consideration of Big Bar), predicts above average flows, and below average to average water temperatures.